Logline & Synopsis

 For more, see Filmmaker’s Statement »

-Shaka Film is part of Project Shaka
+Shaka Film is part of the Project Shaka trilogy of Aloha Spirit films

 DONATE